Zayante, California: History

 As with most of the San Lorenzo Valley, once the logging era ended, the old Rancho Zayante was subdivided and sold off to land developers who created the neighborhoods of Olympia, Zayante and Lompico.

 The name Zayante maybe from sayyan-ta 'at the heel' (Rumsen Costanoan).
 A parage lambda Sayanta 'place called Sayanta' is mentioned in July 1834 and the stream appears as Rio or Arroyo de Sayante on several diseños.
 On July 12, 1834 the name was applied to land grants.
 Named for either Zayante Creek or the Zayante tribe, Zayante was a stop on the South Pacific Coast Railroad that ran from Oakland to Santa Cruz from 1880 to 1940, primarily to ship lumber and various fruits grown in the area.
 Zayante had its own post office.
 The railroad was acquired by the Southern Pacific in the early 1900s, which added weekend excursion trains until the April 18, 1906, earthquake.
 Damage to rails, tunnels, and bridges was repaired and the railroad continued to operate until March 1940.
 Later that year, State Route 17 was routed away from Zayante and other stops along the railroad right-of-way.

 Today, the area around Zayante is sparsely populated, and does have one small "corner" market, The Zayante Market.
 Ironically, this corner market first established in 1947 and left over from a time forgotten, serves as a model for future small town developments incorporating commercial and residential, or mixed-use development.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 2.8 square miles (7.3 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP covers an area of 2.8 square miles (7.3 km^{2}), all land.